Kodeeshwarar/Bem__Stuff/README.md

 ## PROS of using BEM

  ```
 👉  BEM provides a modular structure to your CSS project.
 Because of its unique naming scheme,
      we won’t run into conflicts with other CSS names.
 BEM also provides a relationship between CSS and HTML.
      Ambiguous names are hard to maintain in the future⁣.

 👉   BEM Methodology will massively improve code maintainability and speed up the development process

- 👉 Note that the best practice is to use BEM only with classes, and not IDs because classes allow you to repeat names if necessary and create more consistent coding structure.
+👉   Note that the best practice is to use BEM only with classes, and not IDs because classes allow you to repeat names.
+      if necessary and create more consistent coding structure.

  ```